-- During the year payments of \$7,274 (2010: \$16,189) were made to CVC Venture Managers Pty Ltd (an entity of which Mr Sharman and Mr Gould are Non-Executive Directors) in relation to the rental of office space.
-Mr Gould does not receive any benefits from CVC Venture Managers. - During the year payments of \$15,450 (2010: \$15,450) were made to VA Consulting Pty Ltd (an entity controlled by Mr Sharman).
+- During the year payments of \$nil (2011: \$7,274) were made to CVC Venture Managers Pty Ltd (an entity of which Mr Sharman and Mr Gould are Non-Executive Directors) in relation to the rental of office space.
+Mr Gould does not receive any benefits from CVC Venture Managers. - During the year payments of \$2,575 (2011: \$15,450) were made to VA Consulting Pty Ltd (an entity controlled by Mr Sharman).
 All payments relate to Mr Sharman's role as a non-executive director. - Cyclopet Pty Ltd, a wholly owned subsidiary of Cyclopharm has a 20% interest in Macquarie Medical Imaging.
 Cyclopet manufactures products that are sold to Macquarie Medical Imaging.
-Cyclopet Pty Ltd has invested \$400,000 (2010: \$500,000) in Macquarie Medical Imaging during the year. - During the year, payments of \$118,057 (2010: \$nil) were made to CVC Managers Pty Ltd. The amount comprised of \$115,646 underwriting fees pertaining to the Company's capital raising exercise and \$2,411 interest expense in respect of a \$400,000 short term loan.
-The short term loan was fully repaid at the end of the financial year.
+Cyclopet Pty Ltd has invested \$nil (2011: \$400,000) in Macquarie Medical Imaging during the year. - During the year, payments of \$138,115 (2011: \$118,057) were made to CVC Managers Pty Limited.
+The amount comprised of underwriting fees pertaining to the Company's capital raising exercise.
 Mr Gould receives director's fees, superannuation and other benefits from CVC Limited.
 CVC Managers Pty Limited is a wholly owned subsidiary of CVC Limited.